 Update 6/5/20 - Applications for the SEISS will open from Wednesday May 13th.
 In the meantime people can check their eligibility using the HMRC tool at https://www.tax.service.gov.uk/self-employment-support/enter-unique-taxpayer-reference.
 If eligible the tool will give you your application date.
 First payments (covering Mar, Apr and May) are to be transferred within six working days of your application.
 Our own calculator below will give you an estimate now of how much your payment would be.

 Update 26/3/20 - The Coronavirus Bill passed the House of Lords and received Royal Assent and today the Chancellor has confirmed the scheme.
-Below are the rules and further below is a calculator to check how much you can receive:
+Below are the rules of the Self Employed Income Support Scheme (SEISS) and further below is a calculator to check how much you can receive:

 - Taxable grant paid each month directly from HMRC of up to 80% of gross income or £2,500, whichever is lower.
+From June these numbers change to 70% and £2,190 respectively.
 Once ready you will fill an online form at HMRC to enrol.

 - Open to those who have majority of income from self employment (more than 50%), have submitted a tax return for year ending April 2019 (or will do within 4 weeks of now by April 23rd 2020), must be registered already as self employed and have trading profits of up to £50,000 (basic rate taxpayers)